Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Opening Statement

-The single agency doing more to keep San Franciscans safe — and at a fraction of the price — is the one the city is about to dissolve.
+The agency that has made San Franciscans safer — and at a fraction of the price — is the one the city is about to dissolve.

 "[SF Pretrial is] the greatest thing no one's ever really heard of." — Toney Chaplin, Former Assistant Chief, SFPD (30 years)